jasonleonhard/geminate/README.md

 ___

-## You will not want your gem to be named geminate, that is mine, so do the following
+## You will not want your gem to be named "geminate", that is mine, so do the following

 1. Rename your repo and folder